RizkiMufrizal/KPS-Maven-Plugin/README.md

 1. Prefix: V for versioned, and U for undo.
 2. Version: Version with dots or underscores separate as many parts as you like
 3. Separator: __ (two underscores).
+4. KPS Name (Alias): Table Name or Table Alias Name KPS
-4. Description: Underscores or spaces separate the words
+5. Description: Underscores or spaces separate the words
-5. Suffix: .csv
+6. Suffix: .csv

 ### Action KPS Migration